Signs telling you it’s high time you scaled the product team

 - Need for in-house supervision.
 Your new team members will be working away from the core team.
 Remote cooperation with new developers will require supervision both on the client’s end (just like in the case of in-house developers) as well as on our end (because your additional team members are after all our employees).

 - Need for proper onboarding and introductory training.
 It’s said that new hires who went through a structured onboarding process tend to increase their productivity by 50% compared with their counterparts who didn’t experience such onboarding.
-The same refers to outsourced specialists.
+The same refers to outsourced specialists, also the ones hired to help you modernize the outdated system and grow your business simulatneously.
 A proper introduction to a company's work environment, processes, safety procedures, tools, and best practices requires a lot of work on the client’s end but pays back with better team integration, higher productivity, and improved profitability.

 - Need for the impeccable communication process.
 Working remotely with new colleagues can be a challenge.
 A lot depends on the ability to build trust through frequent and transparent communication.
 Experienced outsourcing teams can help you build communication channels and touchpoints, however its execution depends a lot on communication habits on your end.